 Methodology

-One of the key aspects of materials informatics is that it lowers the costs of R&D, as it does not have to use many experimental tests and reduces the computational usage.
+One of the key aspects of materials informatics is that it lowers the costs of R&D as it does not have to use many experimental tests and reduces the computational usage.
 Plus the implementation time is faster than the traditional way of doing research [4].
 Therefore, the main purpose of this paper is to demonstrate that data science tools are ideally suited to tackle the fluid flow problem of a porous copper geometry.
 The experimental analysis can be found in [18] and [19].
 The numerical analysis can be found in [20].
 For the current work, the experimental and numerical results were coupled for machine learning purposes.
 To start with the machine-learning model, the following elements were implemented:

 Data preparation

 The first step is to generate a dataset that comprises of the features (independent variables) and the targets or descriptors (dependant variables) [21].
 This could come from experimental data results, numerical simulation, or in this case, both entries.
 The input variables and the target outcomes must be cleaned, before any machine learning algorithm is implemented.
 The cleaning process includes looking and dealing for missing data, eliminating not relevant features, and an exploratory data analysis in most of the cases when threating with secondary data.
 This process was performed in both data sets.
-For the experimental data, average values were used were range values were available.
+For the experimental data, average values were used where range values were available.

 Descriptor selector